Data Transformation Testing: Validating Business Rules in ETL Pipelines

 - Can transformations handle peak loads without delays?

-- Are joins, aggregations, and lookups optimized?
+- Are joins, aggregations, and lookups optimized for the target database?

 - Is partitioning or parallelization in place for big data?